lucykim-ConnectGaea/lucykim-ConnectGaea/README.md

 I'm all about crafting sustainable and climate-smart solutions through Earth observation and  spatial data analysis.

 I'm eagerly seeking collaborations on projects that dance to the beat of climate change, environment conservation, urban planning, and agriculture innovation. 🌱
-Let's team up and create a symphony of positive change! 🌟
+Let's team up and create positive change! 🌟

 You can reach out to me at njambily@gmail.com to spark the conversation.